 RATE CONTROL DRUGS

 Rate control medications, including:

 - beta-blockers for atrial fibrillation [metoprolol (Toprol, Lopressor)].

 - Calcium channel blockers like verapamil (Calan) or diltiazem (Cardizem),

 These are utilized to slow down the heart rate during atrial fibrillation.
 These medicines don’t control the heart rhythm, but also to stop the ventricles from beating too quickly.

 Anticoagulant or antiplatelet treatment drugs, like warfarin (Coumadin), warfarin options, or aspirin reduce the possibility of blood clots and stroke, but they don’t remove the risk.
 Standard blood tests are required when taking Coumadin to evaluated the effectiveness.
 If you’re taking warfarin alternatives, routine blood tests are not required.
 Speak to your physician about the naturopathic drug that is right for you.

-When medications do not work to fix or restrain atrial fibrillation, or whenever medications don’t work, a process may be required to care for the abnormal heart rhythm, such as:
+When medications do not work to fix or restrain atrial fibrillation, or whenever medications don’t work, a process may be required to care for the abnormal heart rhythm.
+The atrial fibrillation procedures used most: